2020 Deal of the Year: Bluffs of Saint Teresa

 Another intriguing element was the transfer of title.
 “The Nature Conservancy was the lead negotiator on behalf of the State of Florida, working along with the property owner through the due diligence process.
 So The Nature Conservancy did not acquire the property.
 We assigned the contract that we negotiated with the property owner to the State of Florida, which completed the transaction.
 The bulk of the money came from the Florida Forever program, but The Nature Conservancy donated $2.25 million, because we recognize that it’s such an important conservation win for the State,” Stevens says.

-One of the reasons the State of Florida made The Bluffs such a high priority is that the property was the final piece of a puzzle needed to create more than one million acres of contiguous protected property.
+One of the reasons the State of Florida made The Bluffs such a high priority is that the property was the final piece of a puzzle needed to create more than 1 million acres of contiguous protected property.
 “The hole in the doughnut” is how Saunders refers to it.
 The Bluffs closed the gap between Bald Point State Park to the east and Tate’s Hell State Forest to the west, and it connects to the Apalachicola National Forest, St. Marks National Wildlife Refuge, and Ochlockonee River State Park to the north.

 Million-Acre Swath